Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Discussion

-\textbf{Conclusion.} We present Animatable Gaussians, a new avatar representation for creating lifelike human avatars with highly dynamic, realistic and generalized appearances from multi-view RGB videos.
+We present Animatable Gaussians, a new avatar representation for creating lifelike relightable and animatable human avatars with highly dynamic, realistic and generalized appearances from multi-view RGB videos.
 Compared with implicit NeRF-based approaches, we introduce the explicit point-based representation, 3D Gaussian splatting, into the avatar modeling, and leverage powerful 2D CNNs for modeling higher-fidelity human appearances.
 Based on the proposed template-guided parameterization and pose projection strategy, our method can not only faithfully reconstruct detailed human appearances, but also generate realistic garment dynamics for novel pose synthesis.
+By introducing physically-based rendering into the avatar representation, our method can produce realistic avatar animation under different novel illuminations.
 Overall, our method outperforms other state-of-the-art avatar approaches, and we believe that the proposed 3D Gaussian splatting-based avatar representation will make progress towards effective and efficient 3D human representations.